Jose Altuve Player Props: Astros vs. Orioles

-The Houston Astros, including Jose Altuve and his .564 slugging percentage over his past 10 games, battle starting pitcher Grayson Rodriguez and the Baltimore Orioles at Oriole Park at Camden Yards, Tuesday at 7:05 PM ET.
+Jose Altuve -- hitting .350 in his past 10 games -- will be in action for the Houston Astros against the Baltimore Orioles, with Jack Flaherty on the mound, on August 9 at 7:05 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the Yankees.
+In his previous game he had a one-hit showing (1-for-4) against the Orioles.

 Jose Altuve Game Info & Props vs. the Orioles